 Another important topic is vacation rental property management fees.
-Companies generally work from one of three management fee structures: the guaranteed income model, the fixed-rate model, and the commission model.
+Companies generally work from one of three fee structures: the guaranteed income model, the fixed-rate model, and the commission model.

 Each fee structure has unique pros and cons for property owners.
-Aside from knowing what companies charge, you also need to know what services are being covered in the fee structure, and if certain services will cost extra.
+Aside from knowing what businesses charge, you also need to know what services are being covered in the fee structure, and if certain services will cost extra.

 Check out more advice on how to choose an Airbnb management company

-A vacation rental company’s fees range from around 10% to 50% of the monthly rental income, and can depend on certain factors:
+A rental company’s fees range from around 10% to 50% of the monthly rental income, and can depend on certain factors: